countnazgul/qlikview-file-system-access/README.md

     MapSubstring('URLEncode', FileToDelete)

 #### QlikView Usage
-There is a ready QV script (qvfsa_delete.txt) which can be used to access the mehods
+There is a ready QV scripts in /static/qvscripts folder which can be used to access the mehods

 Here is an example of using the app from inside QlikView: